-- IFRS 9 Financial Instruments - IFRS 15 Revenue from Contracts with Customers - Classification and Measurement of Share-based Payment Transactions Amendments to IFRS 2 - Annual Improvements 2014-2016 cycle - Transfers to Investment Property Amendments to IAS 40 - Interpretation 22 Foreign Currency Transactions and Advance Consideration
+IFRS 9 Financial Instruments IFRS 15 Revenue from Contracts with Customers Classification and Measurement of Share-based Payment Transactions - Amendments to IFRS 2 Annual Improvements 2014-2016 cycle Transfers to Investment Property - Amendments to IAS 40 Interpretation 22 Foreign Currency Transactions and Advance Consideration average basis.
+Work- in- progress and finished product inventories - production costs on a moving weighted average basis.
+The production costs include the cost of direct materials, direct labour and an appropriate allocation of overheads allocated on the basis of normal operating capacity.

 The Group had to change its accounting policies and make certain retrospective adjustments following the adoption of IFRS 9 and IFRS 15.
 This is disclosed in Note 3.
-Most of the other amendments listed above did not have any impact on the amounts recognised in prior periods and are not expected to significantly affect the current or future periods.
+Most of the other amendments listed above did no have any impact on the amounts recognised in prior periods and are not expected to significantly affect the have any impact on the amou current or future periods.